vsanthanam/Athena/Sources/Athena/Athena.docc/Articles/Subscripting.md

-# Retrieving Nested Values with Subscripts
+# Working with Nested Values using Subscripts

 Get values out of a ``JSON`` using subscripts